INTERVIEW: MARK RYDEN

 To what extent should your work be seen as an allegory?

-The big round eyes you use for some of the animals (Snow Yak for example) remind me of Japanese manga art.
+The big rounded eyes you use for some of the animals (snow yak for example) remind me of Japanese manga art.
 Is that something you are interested in or admire?

 Japanese Manga art is one of my many visual interests.
 I love the films of Hayao Miyazaki, both for it’s content and it’s aesthetics.